Last updated: July 2023

 It can be tempting to look for "magic foods" to help with sleep and improve insomnia, but this article is slightly different.

 When people are dieting or otherwise restricting calories to lose weight, they may not be eating enough later in the day to keep their energy stores topped up for the night.
 Calorie restriction later in the day could make insomnia worse.

 So, what should you do if you wake up in the middle of the night and feel hungry or find yourself having trouble sleeping because of your hunger?

 Nighttime digestion issues

 The answer is very individual.
 It is usually recommended to avoid eating too late at night for various reasons.
 For me, eating a large meal before bed is not a great idea.
-It can give me – and some others – reflux, mainly if the food is spicy or very savory or heavy.
+It can give me – and some others – reflux, mainly if the food is spicy, very savory, or heavy.

 Snacking before bedtime

-Eating a meal too close to bedtime may make it difficult to fall asleep as well.
+Eating a meal too close to bedtime may also make it difficult to fall asleep.
 It can be hard to get comfortable with a full belly – or an empty one!
 And, if a meal before bed is a "second dinner," it could contribute to being overweight, which is a risk factor for developing sleep apnea.

-However, snacking before bedtime does help me avoid getting hungry at night, particularly if it is a healthy snack with protein and carbohydrates.
-Carbohydrates tend to be stored in the liver and muscles and get released as needed by the body and the brain (which is very active during sleep).
+However, snacking before bedtime does help me avoid getting hungry at night, especially if it is a healthy snack with protein and carbohydrates.
+Carbohydrates tend to be stored in the liver and muscles, and get released as needed by the body and the brain (which is very active during sleep).

 Suppose your body's stores of carbohydrates are running low as you go to bed.
 In that case, you may wake in the night feeling hungry – or rather, your brain will awaken you to add more glucose into your system.
 Even if you are not feeling obviously hungry, the sensitive brain can pick up a dip in glucose.